kwigbo/GBA-Consolizer/Steps/Step3.md

 **Four M2x8 brass inserts are need for this part if printing the inserts version.**

 **IMPORTANT!: Make sure all matting surfaces (top and bottom) are flush when installing the inserts.
 Any globs of plastic will affect the final fitment.
-A razor blade can help especially right after install before the plastic has cooled.**
+A razor blade can help especially right after install before the plastic has cooled.Refer the the image below when installing.**

 ![Motherboard Mount](../Images/Common/Motherboard%20Mount.png "Motherboard Mount")